 Religious Studies is an ever-popular and relevant GCSE course, which covers a range of contemporary moral issues as well as addressing the fundamental questions of life.
 It is a subject that enables you to think for yourself about religious and moral issues in a critical and enquiring way.
 Students will be challenged with questions about belief, values, meaning, purpose and truth; enabling them to develop their own attitudes towards religious issues, reflect on their own faith and support the Christian ethos of the academy.
 Students will also gain an appreciation of how religion, philosophy and ethics form the basis of our culture.
 They will develop analytical and critical thinking skills, the ability to work with abstract ideas, leadership and research skills.
 All these skills will help prepare them for further study.
 All students follow a compulsory GCSE course in Religious Studies, elements of which start in Year 9.
 The course is taught in 4 lessons per fortnight and involves the study of 2 units:

-In Year 9, students will explore the beliefs, teachings and practices from a Christian and an Islamic perspective.
-Students will learn about the nature of God, the problem of evil and suffering, beliefs about the afterlife and their importance to religious believers today, as well as exploring different forms of worship, religious festivals and the role of the Church/Mosque in the local and worldwide community.
+Taught from Year 9, students will explore the beliefs, teachings and practices from a Christian, and from an Islamic perspective.
+Students will learn about the nature of God, beliefs about the afterlife and their importance to religious believers today, as well as exploring different forms of worship,religious festivals and the role of the Church/Mosque in the local and worldwide community.

-In Years 10 and 11, Students will study Christian and Muslim religious teachings to matters such as the nature and purpose of marriage, the origins of the universe, animal experimentation, medical issues (abortion and euthanasia), and war and violence in the contemporary world.
+Also taught from Year 9, students will study how Christian and Muslim beliefs and teachings influence key issues of modern life.
+These include debating and considering the nature and purpose of marriage, the origins of the universe, animal experimentation, medical issues (abortion and euthanasia), and war and violence in the contemporary world.
+Students are also encouraged to express their own beliefs and opinions, whether from a faith background or not.

 There is no coursework in GCSE Religious Studies.